krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 The MessageRetentionPeriod attribute in SQS allows you to set the message retention period, which is the length of time (in seconds) that Amazon SQS retains a message.

-Retention: Keep unprocessed messages for up to 14 days
+Retention: Keep unprocessed messages for up to 14 days (default 4 days)

 Encryption: At-rest encryption using server-side encryption.
 Use AWS managed Key or specify your customer master key.
 Metadata not encrypted.